 6 1David again assembled all the picked men of Israel, thirty thousand strong.
 2aThen David and all the troops that were with him set out from Baalimb of Judah to bring up from there the Ark of God to which the Name was attached, the name LORD of Hosts Enthroned on the Cherubim.

 3They loaded the Ark of God onto a new cart and conveyed it from the house of Abinadab, which was on the hill; and Abinadab’s sons, Uzza and Ahio, guided the c-new cart.
-4They conveyed it from Abinadab’s house on the hill, [Uzzah walking]d alongside-c the Ark of God and Ahio walking in front of the Ark.
+4They conveyed it from Abinadab’s house on the hill, [Uzza walking]d alongside-c the Ark of God and Ahio walking in front of the Ark.
 5Meanwhile, David and all the House of Israel danced before the LORD to e-[the sound of] all kinds of cypress wood [instruments],-e with lyres, harps, timbrels, sistrums, and cymbals.

 6But when they came to the threshing floor of Nacon, Uzzah reached out for the Ark of God and grasped it, for the oxen had stumbled.f 7The LORD was incensed at Uzzah.
 And God struck him down on the spot g-for his indiscretion,-g and he died there beside the Ark of God.
 8David was distressed because the LORD had inflicted a breach upon Uzzah; and that place was named Perez-uzzah,h as it is still called.